Money Calculator

 Income Tax Calculator →

-Can I switch between old and new regime every year?
+Can I switch between old and new tax regime every year?

-Salaried employees can switch between the old and new regime every financial year.
-Business owners and self-employed individuals can switch from new to old regime only once, and once they switch back to old, they cannot return to new.
-For salaried employees: inform your employer at the start of the year for TDS purposes.
-You can always make the final choice when filing your ITR — if you switch at ITR stage, excess TDS deducted by your employer will be refunded.
+Salaried employees can switch between old and new regime every financial year - this is one of the most misunderstood aspects of India's dual regime system.
+Business owners and self-employed individuals face stricter rules: they can switch from new to old regime only once.
+Once they revert to old and then switch back to new, they cannot return to old.
+For salaried employees: inform your employer at the start of the financial year for TDS purposes.
+However, you can still make the final regime choice at the time of filing your ITR - if you switch at ITR stage, any excess TDS deducted will be refunded.

-What happens if I don't choose a regime?
+What happens if I don't choose a tax regime?

-From FY 2023–24, the new tax regime is the default.
-If you don't inform your employer of your choice, they will deduct TDS under the new regime.
-You can still choose the old regime when filing your return — any excess tax deducted will come back as a refund.
-This means not making a choice effectively makes you a new regime taxpayer for the year unless corrected at ITR filing.
+From FY 2023–24 onwards, the new tax regime is the default.
+If you don't inform your employer of your choice, TDS is deducted under the new regime.
+You can still choose the old regime when filing your ITR - any excess TDS will be refunded.
+The practical implication: if you have significant deductions (home loan, HRA, 80C), not making an active choice costs you money throughout the year (higher TDS), even if it is eventually corrected at ITR time.
+Actively communicating your regime choice to your employer at the start of the year optimises your monthly take-home pay.

 Does 80C investment still make sense under the new regime?

-How is HRA exemption calculated for the old regime?
+How is HRA exemption calculated in the old regime?

-HRA exemption is the minimum of three amounts: (1) Actual HRA received from employer, (2) Actual rent paid minus 10% of basic salary, and (3) 50% of basic salary for metro cities (Mumbai, Delhi, Kolkata, Chennai) or 40% for non-metro cities.
-Calculate all three and take the smallest — that's your exempt HRA.
-The remaining HRA (if any) is taxable.
-This calculation is why high-salary employees in expensive rental cities benefit significantly from the old regime.
+HRA exemption in the old regime is the minimum of three values calculated simultaneously: (1) Actual HRA received from your employer, (2) Rent paid per year minus 10% of basic salary, and (3) 50% of basic salary for metro cities (Mumbai, Delhi, Kolkata, Chennai) or 40% for all other cities.
+Take the lowest of these three - that is your exempt HRA.
+Example: Basic salary ₹6L/year, HRA received ₹3L, rent paid ₹2.4L, metro city.
+The three values are: ₹3L, ₹2.4L minus ₹60K = ₹1.8L, and 50% of ₹6L = ₹3L.
+Minimum = ₹1.8L is exempt.
+This is why the old regime is very advantageous for salaried employees in Mumbai or Delhi paying high rents.

 I have both salary and business income - which regime applies?